Blog

 4. OEM ecosystem unification

 OEMs are moving away from siloed retail, wholesale, and aftersales models toward unified ecosystems where data, decisions, and customer journeys flow across channels.
-EY’s Automotive Retail 2030 analysis highlights digitalization as the primary force reshaping OEM–dealer relationships, enabling end-to-end journeys that integrate online and physical touchpoints.
+EY’s Automotive Retail 2030 report analysis highlights digitalization as the primary force reshaping OEM–dealer relationships, enabling end-to-end journeys that integrate online and physical touchpoints.

 This shift does not diminish the dealer’s role.
 Instead, it reframes dealerships as critical connectors at high-intent moments such as test drives, financing, and purchase decisions, supported by shared platforms rather than fragmented systems.